mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

   ],
 ) <fig:gf-lineup>

+Many models for the glottal flow and its derivative have been proposed over the course of time in acoustic phonetics -- see @fig:gf-lineup for a catalogue already in 1986.
+These models differ mainly in the details, and can be unified in a common framework as per #pcite(<Doval2006>).

-For a GF model to be useful, it should have the following properties: @Doval2006
+#pcite(<Doval2006>) note that the most useful GFMs have the following general properties:
-- list of props here: differentiability etc // TODO
+- positive: $u(t) >= 0$
+- Differentiable ... n times, continuous -- see @Doval2006
-- DGF should integrate to $approx 0$
+- DGF integrates closure constraint @eq:closure-constraint
+- definite polarity : Always points up or down \citep{Chen2016}.

+/*
+and ideally
+- interpretable
 - Computationally: quick to evaluate
+- well defined spectrum: ``voice quality is often described in spectral terms (e.g., voice spectral tilt, brightness, tenseness): spectral parameters are closer to perception than time-domain parameters.'' \citep[p.~1274]{Perrotin2021}
+*/

+Importantly, to put it simply nearly all GFMs can be recast in the LF parameters we introduced above and the 2 phases, open and closed, in which the closed phase also hosts the return phase.
+@Doval2006 go further and unify the parametrizations, but we don't go there as we will introduce GFMs which move from parametric to nonparametric regime.

+==== Allow partial closure?
+Probably better to allow some slack.
+Experimentally -- see this quote:
+_in many
+  cases in our data, returning flow derivatives to 0 at the end of the cycle conflicted with the need to match the experimental data and conflicted with the requirement for equal areas under positive and negative curves in the flow derivative (the equal area constraint).
+Empirically, this constraint means that the ending flow level should be the same as the beginning flow level (although that value need not equal 0; Ní Chasaide & Gobl, 1997).
+This is probably not true for highly variable pathological voices.
+  In many cases, the combination of this constraint with fitting the experimental pulses resulted in a flow derivative that stepped sharply to 0.
+This introduced significant high-frequency artifacts into the synthetic signals.
+  These conflicts between model features, constraints, and the empirical data were handled by abandoning the equal area constraint_
+@Kreiman2007

+#footnote[
+  Interesting historical example of incorporating hard closure constraint directly:
+  Note that this connects with ``After this, the fine-tuning of the resistors of the inverse network was conducted by searching for such values that yielded zero flow after the instant of glottal closure.'' \citep[p.~626]{Alku2011} by the first study on glottal inverse filtering by \citep{Miller1959}.
+]

+With our approach, as we will see, softer constraints are learned by "transfer learning" and incorporated into priors.
+We don't always impose perfect zero flow as in @eq:closure-constraint.

 ==== Allow negative flow?
-At first sight, glottal flow should be strictly postive, and most GF models enforce it.
-But there are exceptions like @Fujisaki1986.
+At first sight, glottal flow should be strictly postive $u(t) >= 0$, and most GF models enforce it.
+But there are exceptions like @Fujisaki1986, also noted in \citep[p.~35]{Degottex2010}.
 Motivation: "rounded closure" is often seen; sometimes attributed to residual leakage, but they argue there is also a component due to a period of negative flow caused by lowering of the vocal cords after closure, drawing DC current of air back in.

+*/

 == Classic piecewise polynomial models
 <sec:classic-polynomial-models>